Skip to main content

 #header {

-font-weight: bold; /* Sets the font weight of the element with the ID 'header' to bold */
+font-weight: bold; /* Sets text to bold for elements with the ID "header" */

 }